shailesh-sahu/Network_Intrusion_Detection_System/README.md

 ## 🔧 Preprocessing Steps

 - Handled categorical variables using `pd.get_dummies`.
+- Feature selection upto 30 using chi-square test.
 - Standardized features using `StandardScaler`.
 - Aligned features between training and testing sets.
 - Missing values handled using `SimpleImputer` (mean strategy).

 ## 🚀 Training and Evaluation

-The stacking model was trained on the **UNSW-NB15** dataset.
+The stacking model was trained on the **UNSW-NB15 & KD99** dataset.
 It was evaluated using:

 - Accuracy
 - Precision